How to Photograph the Northern Lights and Keep Warm Doing It

 Not only will you need some sort of light to light up the camera controls and adjust your camera, but you’ll also want a powerful light to help you light up the foreground, check your focus, and make your Northern Lights photography even more picturesque.

-It takes about 20-30 minutes for your eyes to fully dark adapt when doing photography at night.
+It takes about 20-30 minutes for your eyes to fully adapt when doing photography at night.
 A red light is non-glaring, so it can help you see better at night.
-Turn on a white light and ruin the dark adaptation of you and everyone around you.
-Because of that white flashlights and cell phone lights are discouraged at northern lights viewing.
+Turn on a white light and ruin your dark adaptation and that of everyone around you.
+Because of that, white flashlights and cell phone lights are discouraged when viewing northern lights.

 The Storm 400 also has three different colored night vision modes and peripheral white lighting for close-range activities like carefully re-racking for the final summit pitch in the dark.
 The headlamp has our Brightness Memory feature, which allows you to turn the light on and off at a chosen brightness without reverting back to the default, full power setting.